SantoriniDave.com

 7. La Latina

-Narrow street lined with shops, with many pedestrians walking on the sidewalks
+Narrow street lined with shops and overhung with colorful scarves, with many pedestrians walking on the sidewalks

 Just a few minutes’ walk south of Centro, La Latina’s main draws are its beautiful architecture – some of the city’s oldest – and vibrant nightlife.
 The neighborhood is known especially for its grand churches: the huge Basilica of San Francisco el Grande with its giant dome (bigger than St. Paul’s in London) and paintings by Zurbarán and Goya; the beautiful Church of Saint Andrew the Apostle; the church of Saint Isidore; and St Peter the Old, with its distinctive Moorish-style bell tower.
 Other highlights include the Museo de San Isidro, which charts the early history of Madrid, and Las Vistillas Garden, a popular spot to view sunset.
 The tiny streets of La Latina are a pleasure to explore on foot, and on Sundays the city’s largest flea market, El Rastro, takes up entire blocks, with crowds of pedestrians wandering from stall to stall to the accompaniment of street musicians.
 Most evenings, the tapas bars lining the streets are abuzz with life until late, with the biggest concentration located along Calle de la Cava Baja.